walmartlabs/thorax/docs/includes/docs.md

 ### setView *Application.layout.setView(view)*

 Append the view to the `Application.layout` object, displaying it on the page.
+This method is aliased to `Application.Router.prototype.setView` making it available as `this.setView` inside of router methods:

     routerMethod: function(id) {
       var view = this.view('view/name');